 Is it time to update my Will?

-Censuswide research from February 2024 shows that only half of UK adults over the age of 30 have a Will in place.
-One in 10 UK adults (aged over 30) have started making a Will but haven’t finished it and nearly half that don’t say it is on their to do list.
+Research from ALL shows that 49% of UK adults over the age of 30 do not have a Will in place.
+Censuswide research from 2024 shows that one in 10 UK adults (aged over 30) have started making a Will but haven’t finished it and nearly half that don’t say it is on their to do list.
 Only half of the Wills in the UK have been drafted using a lawyer.
 We have highlighted research into the dangers of using unqualified or incompetent advisors in the UK in a previous article here.

 Whilst it is certainly preferable to have a Will in place, it is just as important to review it.
 Your wishes, as well as your circumstances, may change over time.
 In terms of when to review your Will, we recommend that your Will be reviewed and updated at least every five years, or whenever a major change in your life, such as a birth, death or divorce, occurs.